-As of June 30, 2022, we had cash of \$53,379.
+As of September 30, 2022, we had cash of \$16,398.
 At the time of issuance of the Annual Financial Statements, we concluded that there was substantial doubt about our ability to continue as a going concern for one year from the issuance of these Annual Financial Statements.
-However, we believe that, based on our current business plan, the anticipated net proceeds from an offering, together with our existing cash, that we will be able to fund our operating expenses and capital expenditure requirements until December 2024.
-Our future viability beyond that point is dependent on our ability to raise additional capital to finance our operations and cash generated from our operations, if any.
-We have based this estimate on assumptions that may prove to be incorrect, and we may exhaust our available capital resources sooner than we anticipate.
-We anticipate removal of the going concern disclosure upon successful completion of this offering.
+Our future viability is dependent on our ability to raise additional capital to finance our operations and cash generated from our operations, if any.